MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-refactor-linux-app-service-mysql.md

 With migration complete, the osTicket application is refactored to running in an Azure App Service web app with continuous delivery using a private GitHub repo.
 The application runs in two regions for increased resilience.
 The osTicket database is running in Azure Database for MySQL after migration to the PaaS platform.

-For cleanup, Contoso needs to do the following:
+To clean up after the migration, Contoso needs to do the following:

 - Remove the VMware VMs from the vCenter inventory.
 - Remove the on-premises VMs from local backup jobs.